 A breathtaking 9.3 mile loop through most of the big sights in Pinnacles National Monument.
 This trail crosses streams, dives into talus caves, and climbs around and through the monument’s namesake rock spires – in several places, even climbing up stairs cut into the sides of the pinnacles themselves.
 In the spring, this trail explodes with wildflowers.
 This is the must-do route in the park.

-Pinnacles National Park was never on my radar before, but a some recommendations from Calipidder and Stuart from Trailspotting, combined with some time off of work put me on the highway up north to see the bay area wildflower show — and I was not disappointed.
+Pinnacles National Park was never on my radar before, but recommendations from Calipidder and Stuart from Trailspotting, combined with some time off of work put me on the highway up north to see the bay area wildflower show — and I was not disappointed.

 Pinnacles National Park itself is a pretty small park.
 You can really hit most of the major trails in a day, and in two you could conceivably cover every mile of trail in the park — but don’t let the Park’s size or relative isolation fool you into thinking this is just some wayside oddity — this park offers some top notch hiking, rock climbing, caving, bird watching, and incredible landscapes that should definitely bump it to the “must see” section of your list if you’re in the area.

 The “High Peaks Loop,” as described here, starts in the eastern end of the park and does a full loop through some of the highlights — the rolling hills and riverbanks on the Chalone Creek, the jagged volcanic pinnacles that lend the park its name, a steep and narrow section of the High Peaks Trail in the center of the park, the riparian canyons on the park’s west end, and the Balconies Cave (and / or Cliff Trail).
 If you only have time to do one route in Pinnacles, this is it.

 Please note that some maps show CA-146 going through the entire park running east to west.
 It is not possible to drive this route through the park.